 - If you signed a contract (or drew down your first stage payment in the case of a self-build) between the 19th July 2016 and the 31st of December 2016, the valuation/purchase price of the property cannot exceed €600,000.

 - You must occupy the property for five years as your home.
 If more than one person is purchasing the property it is only necessary that one of them is going to live in it as their home.
-If you leave the property during this time there will be a clawback of the rebate by the Revenue.
+If you leave the property during this time there will be a clawback payable to Revenue.

 - You must have paid either Income Tax or DIRT in the four years prior to applying for the rebate.
 The Universal Social Charge and PRSI are not taken into account in calculating the amount of the rebate.